dangmai/prettier-plugin-apex/README.md

 ## Status

-This project is actively being worked on, and has been tested on production code.
+This project is production ready, and have been tested on multiple projects, including a mix of open source/proprietary/Salesforce internal code bases.

-* Formatting still needs work.
-* Some defaults might be changed in the future, e.g. default number of spaces, continuation indent, etc.

 ## Usage